 This post discusses in detail things to do in Morro Bay, a unique beach town located along California’s Central Coast.

 It is not a secret.
 I am a big fan of California’s Central Coast.

 I feel very blessed to live relatively close to places such as Santa Barbara and Big Sur.
 Those names seem to appear a lot of travel magazines and it feels good when industry professionals praise places you are familiar with.

 However, it is not all about those high coveted locales.
-The Central Coast is full of small beach towns, rugged coastline, scrumptious seafood and unique features.
+The Central Coast is full of small beach towns, a rugged coastline, scrumptious seafood, and unique features.

 If you ask me what my favorite spot is, I will not think twice about it.
 I will say loud and clear: Morro Bay!

 That is why I felt elated when my husband asked me if I wanted to visit the town a few weeks ago.
 Technically, we were in winter but Californians love to spend time on the beach even during winter.

 We had a phenomenal time revisiting favorites and getting to know new places.
-And, with weather in the high 70s, we couldn’t ask for more!
+And, with the weather in the high 70s, we couldn’t ask for more!